rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 - How to use the infrastructure layer to integrate with your framework, databases, and external systems

 These blog posts will come with code samples showing the different parts of the systems to give you a more clear view.

+Feel free to ask me any questions, below in the comments section.